friemen/visuals/README.md

    with code that accesses UI.
 This forces you to employ UI robots and to maintain brittle test scripts.

-To cut it short: there quite some challenges ahead.
-This library explores practical solutions.
+To cut it short: there are quite some challenges ahead.
+This library explores practical answers to the following questions.

  - Where does functional reactive programming help?
- - Avoid callback hell.
+ - Can we really escape callback hell?
  - To what extent can side effects be avoided?
+ - How does a concise textual specification of UI look like?

 ## Some of the next TODOs